tom-h/Corpus-Cleaning/PITCHME.md

 ---

-- Archives capture bundles of files that record the work that you have done
+- Archives capture bundles of files that record the work that you have done |
-- Ideally, this would capture change over time, not just “finished” materials
+- Ideally, this would capture change over time, not just “finished” materials |
-- Work that contextualises language material is suitable for archiving
+- Any work that contextualises language material is suitable for archiving |

 ---

 - Links to legacy materials, or further work based on legacy materials
   - Genealogies
   - Fieldnotes
+  - Lexicons
+  - Photos
   - etc...

 ---

-- Archive early, archive incrementally
+- Archive early, archive incrementally |
-- Get permissions, do the paperwork, create a collection
+- Get permissions, do the paperwork, create a collection |
-- Understand the requirements of file-naming and directory structure
+- Understand the requirements of file-naming and directory structure |

 ---

 ### Archive new materials as they are created

-  - Media generally doesn’t change once captured, and so it can and should be archived immediately
+- Media files don't change once captured (usually) |
-  - Transcripts change between capturing, reviewing and corpus building
+- Transcripts change between capturing, reviewing and corpus building |
-  - Consider archiving on a timetable to capture these changes, or archiving at the end of certain phases of work
+- Consider archiving on a timetable to capture these changes, or archiving at the end of certain phases of work |

 ---

-- Incremental changes can be extremely useful, and can be kept private if necessary
+- Incremental changes can be extremely useful, and can be kept private if necessary |
-- There is no limit on the number of times you can do this, or when you do this
+- There is no limit on the number of times you can do this, or when you do this |
-- Make a record of what you have done:
+- Make a record of what you have done: |
-  - Imagine someone trying to reverse engineer your work… imagine trying to do it yourself!
+  - Imagine someone trying to reverse engineer your work… imagine trying to do it yourself! |

 ---

 ### Use the benefits of early archiving:

-  - Working/compressed versions of media files always available for download... the day after archiving
+  - Working/compressed versions of media files always available for download... the day after archiving |
-  - A record of what changed when (very important as data is now born digital)
+  - A record of what changed when (very important as data is now born digital) |
-  - Metadata folded into media
+  - Metadata folded into media |
-  - Neatly organised file structure and metadata
+  - Neatly organised file structure and metadata |
+  - Citeable sources |
 ---

 **Note that there are expectations and guidelines for archiving for CoEDL Member/Affiliates:**